adrelanos/aeternity-wiki/Understanding-æternity.md

 æternity is built for scalable smart contracts that can interface with real-world data through oracles.
 Other smart contract platforms experiment with 3rd party oracle machines added on top of the consensus; this is inefficient and unnecessary.
 In contrast, the æternity's oracle is fully integrated into the consensus mechanism and delivers deterministic values (from legacy systems, real-world data or other Blockchains) with which smart contracts may interact.
-Thus, the oracle system offers Blockchain outsider data to be instantly implemented in æternity smart contracts and, in so doing, enables countless business use cases.
+Thus, the oracle system offers Blockchain outside data to be instantly implemented in æternity smart contracts and, in so doing, enables countless business use cases.

 ![æternity-tech stack](http://i64.tinypic.com/219uskn.png)